 Precise Definition

-A hot prospect is a commercial contact who shows active and recent interest in your offer, with a short-term purchase intent (generally within 30-90 days).
-Unlike a simple lead or visitor, a hot prospect has gone through several stages of the buyer’s journey and exhibits measurable behavioral signals: repeated visits to your site, engagement with your content, direct interactions with your team.
+A hot prospect is a sales contact who shows active and recent interest in your offer, with a short-term purchase intent (generally within 30-90 days).
+Unlike a simple lead or visitor, a hot prospect has passed several stages of the buyer’s journey and exhibits measurable behavioral signals: repeated visits to your site, engagement with your content, direct interactions with your team.

 The fundamental distinction lies in three cumulative criteria:

-Confirmed purchase intent: The prospect is no longer trying to understand if they have a problem, but is actively evaluating solutions.
+Confirmed Buying Intent: The prospect is no longer trying to understand if they have a problem, but is actively evaluating solutions.
 They are checking your pricing, comparing your offers, and asking for details on implementation.

-Short-term timing: The purchase is planned within a near horizon.
+Short Timeframe: The purchase is planned for the near future.
 The prospect mentions an allocated budget, a project deadline, or an operational urgency that requires a quick solution.

-Active engagement: The prospect does not passively receive your messages.
+Active Engagement: The prospect doesn’t just passively receive your messages.
 They reply to your emails, accept your LinkedIn invitations, ask specific questions, and request a demo.

 Hot vs. Warm vs. Cold Prospect